skydoves/sandwich/README.md

   override fun onCreate() {
     super.onCreate()

-    // We will handle only the error and exception cases,
+    // We will handle only the error and exceptional cases,
     // so we don't need to mind the generic type of the operator.
     SandwichInitializer.sandwichOperator = GlobalResponseOperator<Any>(this)